catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 .. code-block:: bash

-  curl -i $storageURL/lgfile -X PUT -H “X-Auth-Token: $token" curl -i $storageURL/lgfile/split_aa -X PUT -H "X-Auth-Token: $token" -T split-aa curl -i $storageURL/lgfile/split_ab -X PUT -H "X-Auth-Token: $token" -T split-ab curl -i -X PUT -H "X-Auth-Token: $token" -H "X-Object-Manifest: lgfile/split_" -H "Content-Length: 0"  $storageURL/lgfile/manifest/1gb_sample.txt
+  $ curl -i $storageURL/lgfile -X PUT -H “X-Auth-Token:$token"
+  $ curl -i $storageURL/lgfile/split_aa -X PUT -H "X-Auth-Token:$token" -T split-aa
+  $ curl -i $storageURL/lgfile/split_ab -X PUT -H "X-Auth-Token:$token" -T split-ab
+  $ curl -i -X PUT -H "X-Auth-Token: $token" -H "X-Object-Manifest:lgfile/split" -H "Content-Length: 0"  $storageURL/lgfile/manifest/1gb_sample.txt

 A similar approach can also be taken to use the SLO type, but this is a lot more involved.
 A detailed description of the process can be seen `here`_